GBSVM: Granular-ball Support Vector Machine: Experiment

-{ } In this section, GBSVM is compared with the traditional SVM in the performance of robustness and efficiency.
-For fair comparision, all the parameters in the experiments are set to the same.
+Since most data sets are not separable in practice, in this section, the GBSVM is compared with different models in the performance of robustness and efficiency.
+The relative density (RD) method \cite{xia2021mcrf} is introduced to compare the classification results of data sets with different noise levels.
+The method is designed with relative density based on absolute density by calculating the ratio of the distances between the k-nearest heterogeneous neighbors and k-nearest homogeneous neighbors of each sample to eliminate noisy data.
+In addition, if RD completely filters out a class of data points, we cancel the noise filtering step and take the original data.
+Then, SVM \cite{platt1998sequential} and GBSVM utilizing SMO algorithm are compared with GBSVM employing PSO algorithm \cite{flake2002efficient}.
+Furthermore, we added a comparison experiment between SVM and GBSVM with the RD framework.
+For fair comparisons, all parameters are set to the same.
 Several UCI benchmark datasets are randomly selected in our experiments.
 The dataset information is shown in Table \ref{tab:1}.
 Experimental hardware environment is shown as follows: PC with an Intel Core i7-107000 CPU @2.90 GHz with 32 G RAM.
 Experimental software environment: Python 3.7.

-The parameters about PSO are set as follows: the dimension $dim$ is equal to the number of the conditional attributes; the number of the particles in the $pop$, is 400; the maximum number of iterations $max \_iter$ is 1050; inertial factor $w$ is set to 0.5; learning factors both $c_1$ and $c_2$ equal to 1.6.
-In SVM, the kernel function is ``linear kernel''; gamma is set to ``auto''.
-The experimental results of GBSVM and SVM are the average results of running five times on each dataset.
+The parameters about PSO are set as follows: the dimension $dim$ is equal to the number of the conditional attributes; the number $pop$ of particles is 400; the maximum number of iterations $max \_iter$ is 1050; inertial factor $w$ is set to 0.5; learning factors both $c_1$ and $c_2$ equal to 1.6.
+For each dataset, we conducted training and testing in an 8:2 ratio.
+In each dataset experiment, we choose the optimal model based on the training set evaluation and then input the test set to obtain results.
+The experimental results of GBSVM and SVM are the average results of running four times on each dataset.
+To ensure a fair comparison, the parameter $C$ is set to $1.0$.
+The results of solving the model using SMO and PSO algorithms are compared, and the experimental results using the nonlinear kernel are provided.

+First, we conducted visualization experiments using both the classic dataset Iris and a newly generated dataset, as depicted in Fig. \ref{fig:6-7}.
+Here, the black straight line represents the decision plane.
+The first two dimensions of the dataset Iris are chosen to analyze the experimental results before and after the introduction of noise.
+In Fig. \ref{fig:6-7}(a) and (b), the noise level is set at 0\% and 5\%, and the purity thresholds are set at 1 and 0.98.
+Results show that GBSVM model derives a superior decision plane.
+Due to the limited size of the dataset Iris, a newly generated dataset was used for further testing.
+The results confirmed that small noise will not affect the granular-ball describing the data distribution, ensuring that the GBSVM model can distinguish the two class data.